Yoti app and Post Office Easy ID privacy notice

 We collect device model so we can set the correct minimum sound level we require for each type of device meaning that users are more likely to get through this check more quickly and successfully.

-We collect the language set on the phone to help understand if errors and issues with this registration stage are caused by us not supporting the local language.
+We collect the language set on the phone to help understand if errors and issues with this signing up stage are caused by us not supporting the local language.

 Adding information to your app